aquefir/hinterlib/README.md

 UTF-8 validation, conversion, and inspection routines are also available.
 There are also high-level `struct`s and function collections for automatically-memory-managed strings and generic arrays.

+Hinterlib also integrates a portable Mersenne–Twister 19937 algorithm (of the 64-bit variety), which is included as `<mt19937/random.h>`.

+Command line argument parsing is among the more recent additions to the library, and is the first ‘backported’ from Neopolitan.
+Another relatively new addition is the table module for database-like in-memory data management.

 Lastly, there are cross-platform wrappers for standard I/O and heap usage, which either wrap or implement logging and `malloc()` where necessary.